-CBSAC recommends jurisdictions continue to develop, explore and evaluate implementation of real time electronic reporting systems to increase the accuracy of commercial and recreational landings.
+CBSAC recommends jurisdictions continue to develop, explore, and evaluate implementation of real-time electronic reporting systems to increase the accuracy of commercial and recreational landings data.
 Improving commercial and recreational blue crab harvest accountability would provide managers with a more accurate exploitation fraction each year and better support midseason management changes.

 The jurisdictions have been working to implement new harvest reporting technologies over the past few years.
-Since pilot efforts were introduced in 2012, MD DNR has been using an electronic reporting system that allows commercial crabbers to enter each day's harvest from their vessel.
+Since pilot efforts were introduced in 2012, MDNR has been using an electronic reporting system that allows commercial crabbers to enter each day's harvest from their vessel.
 The system includes random daily catch verification and a "hail-in, hail-out" protocol.
 Maryland is continuing to expand the use of this system for the commercial crabbing fleet.

 Virginia implemented electronic reporting in 2009 as an alternative mandatory harvest reporting option, but growth has been slow.
-Through cooperative work among VMRC, Virginia Sea Grant and various industry groups, promotional products were produced and participation of commercial crab harvesters has increased.
-There is interest among PRFC stakeholders, and it is possible that PRFC will consider using an electronic reporting system in the next few years.
+Through cooperative work among VMRC, Virginia Sea Grant, and various industry groups, promotional products were produced and participation of commercial crab harvesters has increased.
+PRFC will consider using an electronic reporting system in the next few years, given the interest among stakeholders.

-CBSAC recommends a survey of recreational catch and effort be undertaken to ensure the reliability of estimates of recreational removals.
-The last available estimate for Maryland waters was that for 2011.
-The last available estimate for Virginia was 2002.
+CBSAC recommends a survey of recreational catch and effort be undertaken periodically to ensure the reliability of estimates of recreational removals, if at all possible.
+The last available estimate for Maryland waters was for 2011^{5,6,7,8}.
+The last available estimate for Virginia was 20025.
 Future surveys should ensure that recreational harvest from the Potomac River is also included.
-A license for recreational crabbing in all jurisdictions would greatly increase the accuracy of catch and effort estimates.
+A license that would provide a valid sampling frame for recreational crabbing in all jurisdictions would greatly increase the accuracy of catch and effort estimates.